histefanov/SoftUni-CSharp-Algorithm-Basics/README.md

 # SoftUni-CSharp-Algorithm-Basics
-All problem solutions from the algorithm basics course in SoftUni
+All problem solutions from the algorithm fundamentals course in SoftUni